okta/okta-developer-docs/packages/@okta/vuepress-site/code/java/spring_security_saml/index.md

 ### Customize authorities with Spring Security SAML

 When you sign in, the resulting page shows that you have a `ROLE_USER` authority.
-However, when you assign users to the app, you give access to `Everyone`.
+However, when you assigned users to the app, you gave access to `Everyone`.
 You can configure your SAML app on Okta to send a user's groups as an attribute, and add other attributes like name and email.

 1. Edit your Okta app's SAML settings and fill in the **Group Attribute Statements** section.